tesseract-robotics/tesseract_collision_physx/tesseract_collision_physx/README.md

 ## CPU

-Currently there are known know limitation when using the CPU.
+Currently there are no known limitation when using the CPU.

 ## GPU
 Currently when using the GPU there are some limitation because it must pre-allocate space.